I'm looking for a part-time remote job.

 P.S.
 The solution would be, perhaps, to replace defined?(remote_function) with defined?(observe_field)... observe_field is another prototype-based Rails function used in Redmine < 2.1.x.
 It would be great if you could confirm that it worked.

-#5 Updated by Christopher Caruk almost 10 years ago
+#5 Updated by Christopher Caruk over 10 years ago

 Hi Andiry,